 Got pulled over for a damaged license plate light?

-You’re not alone — many people forget about the maintenance of this tiny but essential safety feature.
+You’re not alone — this tiny but crucial safety feature often slips under the radar.

-A license plate light is a small bulb at the back of your car that illuminates your license plate, making it visible to law enforcement officials and other drivers at night.
+The license plate light is a small bulb at the back of your car that ensures your license plate is visible to other drivers and law enforcement, especially at night.

-Read on to explore the license plate light replacement process from inside and outside the vehicle.
+Read on to learn how to replace license plate lights from inside and outside the car or truck.
 We’ll also highlight the tell-tale signs of tag light failure to help you spot them before it’s too late.

 This Article Contains:

-Depending on your car’s make and model, you can replace license plate lights (or tag lights) in two ways: from outside the vehicle or inside the trunk
+Depending on your car’s make and model, you can replace the number plate light or tag light in two ways: from outside the vehicle or inside the trunk.

-Here’s how a mechanic will replace your license plate light if it’s accessible from the outside:
+Now, let’s check out the steps a mechanic will take to replace your license plate lamp from the outside.

-Note: The mechanic will park your car in a dry, well-lit area and turn off the engine.
-They might also disconnect your car’s battery for safety, but this isn’t always necessary.
+Note: For safety, the mechanic will park your car in a dry, well-lit area and turn off the engine.
+They might also disconnect your car’s battery.

 Step 1: Locate the License Plate Light and Remove the Covers

-Note: If the light housing isn’t detachable and is mounted near the rear bumper, they’ll go underneath the bumper to locate the light’s wiring harness.
-They’ll then turn the base of the wire to the left side to reach the bulb.
+Note: If the light housing isn’t detachable and is mounted near the rear bumper, the technician will go underneath the bumper to locate the light’s wiring harness.
+They’ll then turn the base of the wire to the left side to reach the license plate lamp.

 Step 2: Remove the Old Bulb

-Next, they’ll carefully hold the light bulb and remove it from its housing.
-If the light bulb is stuck, they’ll check the bulb housing for plastic or metal clips, use pliers to press them down and remove the light bulb.
+Next, wearing protective gloves, they’ll carefully remove the old bulb from the bulb housing by turning it counterclockwise.
+If the light bulb is stuck, they’ll check the bulb housing for a retaining clip, use pliers to press them down, and remove the light bulb.

 Step 3: Install the New Bulb

-The mechanic will wear protective gloves before installing the new bulb (preferably LEDs) to prevent the lens from getting dirty.
-During installation, they’ll ensure the bottom prongs align with the holes in the bulb socket and push them down into each socket until they click into place.
+When installing the new license plate light fixture, they’ll ensure the bottom prongs (connectors) align with the holes in the bulb socket and push them into each socket until they click into place.

-If the mechanic replaced the bulb from underneath the bumper, they’ll twist the bulb base clockwise (right side) to ensure it’s securely fastened back into position.
+If the license plate light assembly is accessible from underneath the bumper, the mechanic will twist the bulb base clockwise to ensure it’s securely fastened back into position.

 Step 4: Test the New Lights

-Before reattaching the light cover and bases, the mechanic will start your vehicle and turn on the lights to ensure the replacement bulb works properly.
+Before reattaching the light fixture, the mechanic will start your car or truck and turn on the lights to ensure the replacement bulb works properly.
 If it doesn’t, they’ll inspect the vehicle’s wiring and fuse for any problems.

 Step 5: Reattach the Covers